Palingenesis/PulseView-Decoder-I2C-ASCII/README.md

 ![I2C-ASCII](Images/I2C-ASCII.png)

-I use both decoders at the same time.
+I use both decoders at the same time.<br />
-Why?
-    Answer: It is easyer when checing my Arduino Projects.
+It is easyer when checing my Arduino Projects.

 To install the decoders just place the two folders: